Joessarian/FIFA-Freestyle-16/README.md

 - Can't change controlled player at times because receiver selection bugs out upon expected out-of-play sequence
 - Goalies unaware of ball position if ball hits wall and bounces towards them
 - Close direct freekicks freeze for a minute during setup of wall due to second/third kick taker or goalkeeper positioned inside goal (recommended to turn off fouls in cl.ini)
-- Offsides sometimes called incorrectly when goalies are disabled.
-Turning off offsides solves the problem.
+- Offsides sometimes called incorrectly when goalies are disabled. **Turning off offsides solves the problem**.
 - Player assigned to near post on corner kick will position where post would have stood if field were bigger.
 These are hard-coded reposition locations.
 - Goalie doesn't hug post when ball is near corner
 - Sometimes, all players must be teleported onto the field for freekicks to allow continuation of play